GoyalLab/KeepingScore/SCTAB_FINAL/README.md

 - `scTab-devel`: **scTab files** downloaded from the official scTab GitHub repository.

    The files were obtained from: https://github.com/theislab/scTab/

+> Files:

 - `Model_comparison_random_300.ipynb`: Notebook comparing performance across all listed models.
+- `scTAB_environment_fixed.yml`: Environment setup for the cell type analysis

 ## Data Source

 Details on the **scTab** datasets and file formats are available at: